panoramix-labs/himax-hx6538-analysis/README.md

-It is the name of the interconnection *between* the image processing cores, that is responsible for the connection between the cores and brings them to the new.
+It is the name of the interconnection *between* the image processing cores, that is responsible for the connection between the cores and brings them to the memory for application processing.

 ```
 *	[IMX219]
-|	- size 3280x2464 format BGR8U3C
+|	< size 3280x2464 format BGR8U3C
 |
 *	[INP]
 |\	> size 3280x2464 format BGR8U3C